jon-jacky/home/commonplace.md

 30 Aug 2020

 - *A Mixture of Frailties*, a novel by Robertson Davies, p.
-210 - 211 (
+210 - 211 (no link):
-  (no link):

   "...
 What's the good of fighting critics?
 Mind you, some of them are very able, particularly when judging performances.
 But only a few can form any opinion of a new work.
 Most of them are simply on the lookout for novelty.
 They hear too much, and they hear it in the wrong way.
-  They get like children who are peevish from having too many toys; They are always tugging at the skirts of music, whining 'Amuse me; give me something new.'
+  They get like children who are peevish from having too many toys; they are always tugging at the skirts of music, whining 'Amuse me; give me something new.'
 Giles hasn't shown them anything particularly new.
 He's not an innovator.
 But he has an extraordinary melodic gift.
 Now you just watch